cirosantilli/linux-cheat/desktop/README.md

 Modify key maps.

-For example, to exchange exc and caps lock:
+For example, to exchange ESC and Caps Lock:

 	f=~/.Xmodmap
 	echo "!
 Swap caps lock and escape